 You can choose how you want the data to be exported, then click “Create export.”

 The amount of data you included may affect the creation time of your export.
-When it is finished, you will be provided with a link to downloading your exported data.
+Once it is finished, you will be given a link to downloading your exported data.
 To verify that you’re the account owner, you must reauthenticate.

 Once you’ve done so, you can click “Download” to download your export.